colestrine/NYSG/Controller/README-Controller.md

 ### Sublasses

 There are four subclasses.
-They are all subclasses of Sensor, and have the same attributes.
+They are all subclasses of Peripheral, and have the same base attributes.
+1. Heater
-1. Light Sensor
+2. Plant Light
-2. Humidity and Temperature Sensor
-3. Soil Moisture Sensor
-   1. Includes sensor attribute, holding an adafruit sensor object
+3. Water valve
-4. C02 Sensor [Optiona]
+4. Fan
-   1. Includes sensor attribute, holding an adafruit sensor object
+   1. Includes PWM capability, and thus requires a duty cycles and frequency attribute